 Financial assets are measured at fair value through other comprehensive income if these financial assets are held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit and loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other gains/(losses).
 Interest income from these financial assets is included in other income using the effective interest rate method.
-Foreign exchange gains and losses.
+Foreign exchange gains and losses are presented in other gains/(losses) and impairment expenses are presented as separate line item in consolidated statement of profit and loss.